-17. Though Nolan handled many special effects on set, there was still a lot of work to be done in post-production.
+17. Though many special effects were handled on set, Christopher Nolan still had a lot of work to do in post-production on Inception.

 He actually prefers the constraints that time and money give him, so he makes a serious effort to be efficient when it comes to filmmaking.

-20. Nolan hasn’t commented much on Inception's ambiguous ending.
+19. Christopher Nolan hasn’t said much on Inception's ambiguous ending.

 Michael Caine has his own interpretation of the ending that he hasn’t been shy with, though.
-He claims that the ending is undoubtedly real, not a dream. “[The spinning top] drops at the end, that’s when I come back on," he told Screenrant.
+He claims that the ending is undoubtedly real, not a dream. “[The spinning top] drops at the end, that’s when I come back on," Caine told ScreenRant.
 "If I’m there it’s real, because I’m never in the dream.
 I’m the guy who invented the dream.”

 20. Film scholars have a lot of different theories about Inception.